barryceelen/wp-eelknots/README.md

 ## Deployment

-Usually I don't have the luxury of having git installed on the remote server.
-I like to deploy stuff via the [dandelion](https://github.com/scttnlsn/dandelion) gem.
+To get up and running quickly, I like to deploy stuff using the [dandelion](https://github.com/scttnlsn/dandelion) gem.
 An example dandelion.yml file is included.